chintans1/bento-cash/readme.md

   - [ ] blank screen after you enter API key on initialization
   - [ ] unknown account showing up in transactions
   - [ ] accounts page is not showing negative balance for credit accounts
+  - [ ] account page should show the right name, i think its display name or mix of 2
 - [ ] clean up the code
   - [ ] log statements
   - [ ] we should not fetch twice in import flow